MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Use Microsoft Entra ID for all authentication and authorization needs.
 Use built-in roles, such as a [Web Plan Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#web-plan-contributor), [Website Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#website-contributor), and a [generic Contributor, Reader, and Owner](/azure/role-based-access-control/built-in-roles#general).
 >
-> - **Control network traffic to and from the application**: Don't expose application endpoints to the public internet.
-Instead, add a private endpoint on the web app that's placed in a dedicated subnet.
-Front your application with a reverse proxy that communicates with that private endpoint.
-Consider using Application Gateway or Azure Front Door for that purpose.
+> - **Apply network security controls**: Integrate your App Service with a virtual network (VNet) to control the outbound traffic.
+Use private endpoints to control the inbound traffic and to limit access to your App Service from within your VNet and disable public internet access.
+[Secure your network, control Inbound and Outbound traffic](/azure/app-service/overview-vnet-integration)
 >
 >   Deploy a web application firewall (WAF) to protect against common vulnerabilities.
 Both Application Gateway and Azure Front Door have integrated WAF capabilities.
 >